An accredited four-year program

 The College of Mass Communication has received approval for a chapter of Kappa Tau Alpha, a national journalism and mass communication honor society.
 KTA is the seventh oldest national honor society and is dedicated to the encouragement and recognition of excellence in scholarship.
 KTA is awarded to students ranking in the top 10 percent of their junior, senior or graduate classes.

-12 current and former MTSU Journalism students were inducted this year: 2012 inductees.
+15 current and former MTSU Journalism students were inducted in 2013: 2013 inductees.

 The MTSU Poll, sponsored by the Office of Communication Research, is a twice-yearly survey of public attitudes toward government, the media, lifestyles, and other topics of importance.
 It is run by two School of Journalism faculty, Drs.
 Ken Blake and Jason Reineke, who teach in the Journalism concentration.
 Results of the poll receive wide publicity in area newspapers and broadcast media.
 Poll results are used in the classroom to demonstrate polling techniques and interpretation.